-The trust fund is reported using the accrual basis of accounting.
-The agency fund has no measurement focus but utilizes the accrual basis of accounting for reporting its assets and liabilities.
+The custodial fund has no measurement focus but utilizes the accrual basis of accounting for reporting its assets and liabilities.

 E. Budgetary Process

 An operating budget is adopted prior to the beginning of each year for the General Fund on the modified accrual basis of accounting.
 The General Fund is the only fund for which a budget is legally required.